Creative Briefs: Guide + Templates & Examples

 Plaky screenshot

-There are many types of creative briefs you can make for different creative projects.
+There are many types of creative briefs you can make for different creative endeavors.

 We have singled out some of the most popular ones here and created free editable templates that you can use for your projects.

-It has all the key elements necessary for a creative brief, and it can be edited to your preference, so you can use it for any kind of creative project, both in-house and external.
+The template has all the key elements necessary for a creative brief without any industry-specific details, so you can use it for any kind of creative project, both in-house and external.

 Marketing creative brief template